 Note: Food Gift Package - No alcoholic beverages will be accepted.
-A food gift package must contain at least 3 different food items (prepared for human consumption), made by the 4-H member, in a suitable container no larger than 18"x18"X18".
+A food gift package must contain at least 3 different food items (prepared for human consumption), made by the 4-H member, in a suitable container no larger than 18"x18".
 Prepared food items must have recipes attached with the entry.
 Additional homemade food items beyond the 3 minimum or purchased items may also be included in the gift basket.
 On the back of the entry card, answer these questions: a) what is the intended use; b) what food safety precautions were taken during and after preparation.
-This entry will count as a nonperishable food product, not as an educational exhibit.
+This entry will count as a non perishable food product, not as an educational exhibit.
+Home canned foods must follow Food Preservation rules.
+Canning jars should not be used for baking per manufacturer's instructions.
+They could break during baking.